lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab3.md

 ### Autograder

-An autograder for this assignment will be available before the due date.
+An autograder for this assignment will be available before Wednesday, Septmember 13th.

 ## Grading turnaround
 Scores will be uploaded to D2L by class time on Wednesday, Septmber 20th.